Visited other providers with no resolution?

 - He has seen many labels given to foot pain in his years of experience treating patients in Williamsville, NY.
 Self-diagnosing your condition or relying on ineffective treatments such as stretching, exercises and massage will only delay the appropriate treatment you need and could make your condition worse.

 If you are experiencing foot pain or have failed this mobility assessment, get the right diagnosis by scheduling an in-office 1-on-1 consultation about your pain.

 Plantar Fasciitis?
 Probably Not.

 Foot pain is one of the more commonly mismanaged areas of the body.
-A quick trip to your family doctor, podiatrist or even to the Internet and you will be labeled with plantar fasciitis.
-After that you are quickly icing, stretching, taking anti-inflammatories, rolling your foot with a ball, or may have even been convinced […]
+A trip to your family doctor, podiatrist or even to the Internet and you will be labeled with plantar fasciitis.
+Then, you start icing, stretching, taking anti-inflammatories, rolling your foot with a ball, or may have been convinced that getting a cortisone […]

 Are You Ready for the Running Season?

 In the northeast many runners cross-train over the winter.
 This is a good time to recover from injuries, strengthen weak areas, and get ready for the next season.
 But how do you know if you are ready for the running season?
 Two simple tests below will give you a quick insight into the health status […]